ngs-lang/ngs/doc/ngslang.1.md

 	# There is no method drive() that takes a string as an argument
 	drive("well...")
 	# ...
-Exception of type ImplNotFound occured ...
+Exception of type MethodNotFound occured ...

 Method optional parameters